Most tours of the Angkor Wat start with a visit to the ticket office, where all foreign visitors are required to buy tickets.

 Looking for more information on the ancient temples of Angkor Wat in Cambodia?

-Check out my full Angkor Wat Travel Guide with tips, maps, photos, and more.
+Check out my full Angkor Wat Travel Guide with free tips, maps, photos, and more.

 Where We Stayed